The Deligne-Riemann-Roch isomorphism: Introduction

-To carry out this program in higher relative dimensions, one requires a suitable generalization of Deligne’s construction of the right-hand side of equation \eqref{eq:DeligneIsoCurvesintro}.
-In \cite{Deligne-determinant}, Deligne outlined an extension of the pairings in \eqref{eq:DeligneIsoCurvesintro}, laying the groundwork for what are now known as Deligne pairings.
-This theory was substantially developed by Elkik in \cite{Elkikfib}, who introduced a formalism of intersection bundles in higher dimensions.
-This, in turn, makes it possible to express the right-hand side of~\eqref{eq:GRR-equality1} as a canonical $\mathbb{Q}$-line bundle
+To carry out Deligne's program in higher relative dimensions, one needs a conceptual generalization of Deligne’s construction of the right-hand side of \eqref{eq:DeligneIsoCurvesintro}.
+Deligne already sketched such an extension in \cite{Deligne-determinant}, and Elkik developed it in \cite{Elkikfib} into a formalism of intersection bundles in higher dimension.
+This yields a canonical $\QBbb$-line bundle representing the right-hand side of \eqref{eq:GRR-equality1},

-With these constructions in mind, in this paper we obtain the following conclusion to Deligne's program (cf. Theorem \ref{thm:DRR-det-coh}, and also Theorem \ref{thm:Groth-duality} for a precise formulation of the last point): \begin{theorem}[\textsc{Deligne--Riemann--Roch isomorphism}] Let $f\colon X \to S $ be a flat surjective locally projective morphism of quasi-compact schemes, of local complete intersection and relative dimension $n\geq 0$.
-Let $E$ be a vector bundle on $X$.
-Then, there exists a canonical isomorphism of $\QBbb$-line bundles

-satisfying the following properties: \begin{enumerate} \item\textsc{Functoriality in the morphism:} The construction is compatible with isomorphisms of $S$-schemes. \item \textsc{Functoriality in the base}: The construction is compatible with arbitrary base changes $S' \to S$, with $S^{\prime}$ not necessarily quasi-compact. \item \textsc{Functoriality and additivity in $E$}: The construction is compatible with isomorphisms in $E$, it is additive with respect to short exact sequences and extends naturally to perfect complexes. \item \textsc{Projection formula:} Both sides behave naturally under the projection formula, and the isomorphism respects this compatibility. \item \textsc{Grothendieck duality:} Both sides transform naturally under Grothendieck duality, and the isomorphism is compatible with this in the Noetherian setting. \end{enumerate} Moreover, in the case of a projective morphism, the isomorphism exists without the quasi-compactness assumption, further requiring the perfect complexes in \eqref{item:iso-DRR-intro-3} to have finite Tor-amplitude. \end{theorem}

-In the statement and throughout the paper, a morphism $X \to S $ is said to be projective if it factors through a closed immersion $X \to \PBbb(\Ecal)$, for some vector bundle $\Ecal$ of constant rank on $S$.
-We say that $X \to S$ is locally projective if this condition holds locally over $S$.
-We also clarify that the theorem more precisely asserts that the isomorphism \eqref{eq:iso-DRR-intro} becomes a well-defined isomorphism of line bundles after raising both sides to an integer power $N \geq 1$.
-This integer depends only on the morphism $f\colon X \to S$, not on the vector bundle $E$, and it may be chosen uniformly after arbitrary base change.

-By \cite[Proposition 7.1]{DRR1}, Theorem \ref{thm:A} recovers the formula~\eqref{eq:GRR-equality1} upon taking the first Chern class when the base scheme $S$ admits an ample line bundle\footnote{This is more generally true if $S$ is divisorial, cf. Definition \ref{def:divisoria-prelim} below.}, and it generalizes the work of Deligne in relative dimension one (see \textsection\ref{subsubsec:low-dim} below).
-Also, thanks to the functoriality under base change of the isomorphism \eqref{eq:iso-DRR-intro}, one can extend Theorem \ref{thm:A} to the setting of algebraic stacks, by further requiring the morphism $f$ to be representable.